JTMcDuff/godboundgenerator/README.md

 * jQuery 3.2.1

 ## TODO
-* Write renderConflicts to render a HTML table similar to renderActors.
 * Create method to sanitize apostrophes in javascript into &apos for html.
+* Make minor actors selectable.
 * Update and organize html for future CSS.

 ## Court Generation Steps
 1. Generate Organization Power Structure.  -- Working
 2. Choose or Generate Court type.  -- Working
-3. Generate at least three major actors.
-Working, set to three actors.
+3. Generate at least three major actors.  -- Working
-4. Generate a power structure for each major actor.  -- Working.
+4. Generate a power structure for each major actor.  -- Working
-5. Pick at least one conflict.  -- Need to render conflicts.
+5. Pick at least one conflict.  --  Working
-6. Pick a protagonist and an antagonist for each conflict.
+6. Pick a protagonist and an antagonist for each conflict. -- Working
 7. Generate a few minor actors.
-Make this selectable eventually.
+Make this selectable eventually
 8. Generate a consequence for its destruction. -- Working.
 9. Generate at least one defense.
 Default to one, eventually make this selectable. -- Working